 Tracksuit (this may not be needed but should be in your son’s bag in case he gets cold)

-Uniform will be reviewed at the end of September and parents will be given sufficient notice of any transition to more regular uniform requirements.
+Uniform will be reviewed as the situation changes and parents will be given sufficient notice of any transition to more regular uniform requirements.